onoss98/Engineer-Salary-Prediction-Model/README.md

 ## Key Features

-- **Data Cleaning:** Rigorous data cleaning techniques have been employed to ensure the dataset's integrity, leading to more reliable predictions.
+- **Data Cleaning:** Data cleaning techniques have been employed to ensure the dataset's integrity, leading to more reliable predictions.

-- **Predictive Models:** Harnessing the capabilities of the `scikit-learn` library, our project delves into the development of predictive models to forecast engineer salaries.
+- **Predictive Models:** Using `scikit-learn` library, this project delves into the development of a K-Nearest Neighbors model to forecast a tech engineer's salaries.
 This involves the implementation of cutting-edge algorithms to extract meaningful patterns from the data.

-- **Data Visualization:** The use of `seaborn` for data visualization adds a layer of clarity and interpretation to our findings.
+- **Data Visualization:** The use of `seaborn` for data visualization adds a layer of clarity and interpretation to the findings.
 Visual representations enhance our ability to communicate complex insights derived from the analysis.

 ## Project Structure